 Professionalism.
 A casual and friendly atmosphere is encouraged.
-However, respect and civility is absolutely required in all interactions with your instructor and fellow classmates.
+However, respect and civility are absolutely required in all interactions with your instructor and fellow classmates.
+All communication should be professional and respectful in tone.

 Testing.
 All exams will be taken through Brightspace.
 The major exams are timed, open-book exams.
-Each exam (except for Major Exam 5) will be available from 8:00 am on Tuesday and 8:00 pm on Friday of the week it has been assigned.
-The Final Exam will be due by 8:00 pm on Tuesday, 12/05/2023, for graduating students.
-The Final Exam will be due by 8:00 pm on Wednesday, 12/06/2023, for all other students. of the week it has been assigned.
+Each exam (except for the Final) will be available from 8:00 am on Monday and 8:00 pm on Thursday of the week it has been assigned.
+The Final Exam will be due by 8:00 pm on Tuesday, 04/30/2024, for graduating students.
+The Final Exam will be due by 8:00 pm on Wednesday, 05/01/2024, for all other students. of the week it has been assigned.